qualiture/BASEnvSync/README.md

 **From the source Dev Space:**

-- Click the "cogwheel" icon in the lower left, and select *Profiles* > *Export Profile...*
+- Click the "cogwheel" icon in the lower left, and select _Profiles_ > _Export Profile..._
 - Follow the steps to export your BAS profile, and save it to your local harddisk.
   Just make sure the `BASEnvSync` extension is included in the profile export 😎

 **From the target Dev Space:**

 - Drag the downloaded `<profile-name>.code-profile` file into the Explorer.
-- Click the "cogwheel" icon in the lower left, and select *Profiles* > *Import Profile...*
+- Click the "cogwheel" icon in the lower left, and select _Profiles_ > _Import Profile..._
 - Follow the steps to import your BAS profile, and reload BAS

 ### 2) Exporting settings from source Dev Space

 - Open the Command Palette, and execute **Export BAS environment settings**

-- A file `bas-env.zip` will be created which you then download to your local harddisk.
+- A file `bas-env.zip` will be created which you then download to your local hard disk.

-    > NB: If you run SAP BAS / SAP Build Code from a browser (as most of us would), you cannot save the file to your local harddisk directly.
-Choose a path inside your project folder to save the file, and then right-click from the **Project Explorer** and from the context menu, choose **Download**.
+  > NB: If you run SAP BAS / SAP Build Code from a browser (as most of us would), you cannot save the file to your local hard disk directly.
+Choose a path inside your project folder to save the file.
+I would recommend choosing the root of your project folder.
+From there, right-click the `bas-env.zip` file from the **Project Explorer** and from the context menu, choose **Download**.to store the file locally.

-    > However, if you run SAP BAS / SAP Builkd Code inside VS Code via the Remote Development Extension, you will get the standard VS Code 'Save As' dialog which lets you save to your local harddisk directly.
+  > However, if you run SAP BAS / SAP Build Code inside VS Code via the Remote Development Extension, you will get the standard VS Code 'Save As' dialog which lets you save to your local harddisk directly.

   This ZIP file will contain -- if available in your Dev Space -- the following items:

   - `~/.bashrc`
   - `~/.bash_aliases`
   - `~/.profile`
   - `~/.npmrc`
   - `~/.gitignore`
   - `~/.gitconfig`
   - `~/.git-credentials`
   - `~/.inputrc`
   - `~/.scripts` (folder)

   > NB: In most cases, you will notice the `~/.scripts` folder is skipped; I created that folder containing some shell scripts to enhance Bash (history, autocomplete, etc)

 ### Importing settings to target Dev Space